Updated 20.2.25 to reflect the changes for the 2025 season.

 With the new concession rules in place since the close of the 2023 season, there are now allowances for the teams’ official riders to participate in those tests.

-For the 2024 season the current rankings and testing allowances look like this:
+For the 2025 season the current rankings and testing allowances look like this (note they are the same as 2024):

 What are the tyre allocations for testing?